Original Article

 Abstract

-Properties of brazed joints could be affected by some factors like temperature, time, clearance, surface roughness and alloy elements.
-Actually they influence on the formation of intermetallic compounds in brazed joints.
+Many factors affect the quality of brazing process, including temperature, time, clearance, surface roughness and alloy elements.
+Actually, they influence on the formation of intermetallic compounds in brazed joints.
 Since intermetallic compounds are brittle, they considerably degrade the mechanical ...
+Read More

 Tayebe Managhebi; Mohammadreza Mobasheri